ardanlabs/gotraining/topics/profiling/README.md

 	http://localhost:5000/search?term=house&cnn=on

-Put some load of the web application for 10 seconds.
+Put some load of the web application.
 Review the raw profiling information once again.

-	go-wrk -m POST -c 10 -d 10 -no-ka "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"
+	boom -m POST -c 8 -n 10000 "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"

 ### Interactive Profiling

 Using the Go pprof tool we can interact with the profiling data.

-Put some load of the web application for 2 minutes using a single connection.
+Put some load of the web application using a single connection.

- 	go-wrk -m POST -c 1 -d 120 -no-ka "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"
+ 	boom -m POST -c 1 -n 100000 "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"

 Run the Go pprof tool in another window or tab to review heap information.